 FedGlobal® Canada Service Setup

 Thank you for choosing the FedGlobal Canada Service (Canada Connection®).
 We are ready to work with you to make this a smooth and easy transition.
 Following are the steps to take to streamline your implementation process, including contacts to help you with questions at any step along the way.
 Depending on the access solution and services to which you already subscribe, you may be able to omit several of these steps.
 Read the steps carefully to determine which apply to you.
-If you need advice or assistance at any step of the process, consult your account executive.
+If you need advice or assistance at any step of the process, consult your relationship manager.

 Step 1 – Select Service Options